 The science theme prevails at Hotel EMC2, a fun concept hotel in Streeterville inspired by Einstein.
 Room numbers are magnified, the glass-paneled bathrooms, otherwise known as WetLabs, are laced with copper tubing – and if you forget your toothbrush, one will be delivered to you via robot.
 Don’t miss the experimental cocktails with inventive names such as the Penicillin at the on-site restaurant, the Albert.

 Courtesy of Thompson Chicago / Expedia

-Antler chandeliers, leather ottomans and wall art by Kanye West’s graphic designer give this Gold Coast hotel an edgy, industrial vibe.
-Sophisticated city slickers sip Old Fashioneds in the Salone Nico lounge, and award-winning chef Paul Kahan serves homemade pasta with tender seafood at Nico Osteria.
+Antler chandeliers, leather ottomans, and wall art by contemporary artists give this Gold Coast hotel an edgy, industrial vibe.
+Sophisticated city slickers sip an old fashioned in the Salone Nico lounge, and Nico Osteria offers home-made pasta with tender seafood.
 There’s no pool or spa, but the excellent fitness center provides complimentary refreshments.

-Courtesy of 21c Museum Hotel by MGallery / Expedia
+Courtesy of 21c Museum Hotel Chicago / Expedia

-Redefining the notion of “room with a view,” this outpost of art collector Steve Wilson’s hotel-in-a-museum concept features 10,000 square feet (930 square meters) of space dedicated solely to 21st-century art.
-Exhibitions change seasonally, but guarantee thought-provoking works covering religious beliefs, identity, and political polarization.
-The location is excellent; you’ll find the hotel in the heart of River North – the center of Chicago’s interior design studios and independent galleries.
+Redefining the notion of “room with a view,” this outpost of art collector Steve Wilson’s hotel-in-a-museum concept features 10,000sqft (930sqm) of space dedicated solely to 21st-century art.
+Exhibitions change seasonally but guarantee thought-provoking works covering religious beliefs, identity, and political polarization.
+The location is excellent; you’ll find the hotel in the heart of River North – the center of the interior design studios and independent galleries in Chicago.